Tracks 1-14 | ||||||||||||||||||||||||||||||

 Track 8

-DR LOVE: Would you discuss the combination of alemtuzumab with rituximab?
+DR LOVE: Would you discuss the combination of alemtuzumab with

 We conducted a four-week program with four conventional doses of rituximab and twice-a-week alemtuzumab.
 You might expect a 20 to 25 percent partial response rate.
 However, with four weeks of treatment, approximately 40 percent of the patients experienced partial remission and five to 10 percent experienced complete remission (Faderl 2003).